Kushal1306/Ecommerce-Backend-MyIndiaa-Assignment/README.md

-This repository contains backend code for E-commerce Applications.
+This repository contains backend code for E-commerce Application.
 It handles various Operations of Users, Products, Orders, Payments.
 The routes (Rest Api's) and models schemas for the same were created and handled accordingly.

 - Used JSON Web Tokens for Authentication & authorization.